Tampa Florida

 Unfortunately, pedestrians, especially in Tampa Bay, are hit by vehicles far too often.
 In many of these cases, the pedestrian’s injuries are so severe, they die from their injuries at the scene of the incident.
 Just this month, there have been several local fatal accidents involving pedestrians.

 Current Florida law states that if the driver is at fault, they will be liable for damages to the pedestrian.
-Florida is a comparative negligence state though, which means the fault is determined by the general negligence standard
+Florida is a comparative negligence state though, which means the fault is determined by the general negligence standard.

 Who’s at Fault?